pennersr/django-allauth/docs/common/templates.rst

 match the branding of your project.
 Therefore it is recommended that you copy all templates over to your own project and adjust them as you see fit.

-Having said that, over time the years the complexity of authentication grew considerably.
-For example, with features such as third party account providers and two-factor authentication adjusting the templates involves a lot more than just styling a ``login.html`` and a ``signup.html`` template.
+Having said that, with features such as third party account providers and two-factor authentication, adjusting the templates involves a lot more than just styling a ``login.html`` and a ``signup.html`` template.
 Therefore, a mechanism is included that allows you to adjust the look and feel of all templates by only overriding a few core templates.
 This approach allows you to